finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 with luminesce.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = luminesce.SqlDesignApi(api_client)
-    intellisense_request = {"lines":["select *","from somewhere"],"position":{"row":0,"column":4}} # IntellisenseRequest |
+    intellisense_request = {"lines":["select *","from somewhere"],"position":{"row":0,"column":4}} # IntellisenseRequest | SQL and a row/colum position within it from which to determine intellisense options for the user to potentially choose from.

     try:
-        # PutIntellisense: Generate a set of possible intellisense prompts given a SQL snip-it (in need not yet be valid) and cursor location
+        # PutIntellisense: Makes a intellisense prompts given an SQL snip-it
         api_response = api_instance.put_intellisense(intellisense_request)
         pprint(api_response)
     except ApiException as e: